4211421036/githubiotpy/README.md

 GitHubIoT is a comprehensive toolkit designed to simplify the visualization of IoT (Internet of Things) data with seamless GitHub integration.
 The application provides an intuitive graphical interface for real-time data monitoring, analysis, and configuration, making it ideal for both beginners and experienced developers working with IoT devices.

+> [!Note]
-> **Note**: GitHubIoT is designed to work with JSON data feeds, making it compatible with most IoT platforms and REST APIs.
+> GitHubIoT is designed to work with JSON data feeds, making it compatible with most IoT platforms and REST APIs.

 ## Installation